 - Data Management Platform (DMP) – a software platform used for collecting and managing data.
 They allow businesses to identify audience segments, which can be used to target specific users and contexts in online advertising campaigns.

 - Sell Side Platform – a company that works with web publishers to help maximise the money received from selling advertising on the publisher’s site.

 - Web Publisher – a company that promotes its content, often including products and services, via its website and, in this context, sells advertising on the site to help pay for them.
 An advertiser will have its own website and therefore will also be referred to as a web publisher.

 Below you can see how all these companies work to deliver advertising.

 How is my privacy protected?

-The company collecting and using the data will also have a way for you to decline behavioural advertising and the EU wide good practice principles are specifically designed to give you more information and control over this type of advertising.
-We have brought all the relevant businesses together in this site so you have only one place to exercise control.
+The company collecting and using the data will also have a way for you to decline interest-based advertising and the EU-wide good practice principles are specifically designed to give you more information and control over this type of advertising.
+We encourage all the relevant businesses to come together on this site so you have a one-stop-shop to better manage your online advertising experience.
 Click here to opt out of behavioural advertising.
-Remember: turning off behavioural advertising does NOT mean that there will no more advertising on the internet.
-However, the advertising that you do see is likely to be less relevant to your interests.
+Remember: turning off interest-based advertising does NOT mean that there will be no more advertising on the internet.
+However, the advertising that you will see is likely to be less relevant to your interests.